Adyen/adyen-pos-mobile-ios-test/README.md

-# Adyen POS Mobile SDK for iOS
+# Adyen POS Mobile SDK for iOS (Adyen Test environment)

 This is the home page of the Adyen POS Mobile SDK for iOS.
 Our mobile solution lets you accept in-person payments on an iPhone, or on a card reader that is paired with an iOS mobile device through Bluetooth.

 The repository contains a small sample app which can be used to get started with using our SDK.

+Note this provides access to the Test SDK only (with which you can interact with the Adyen TEST environment only).
+Please see the section ['Going Live'](https://docs.adyen.com/point-of-sale/ipp-mobile/card-reader-solution/integration-reader/#going-live) for instructions on how to proceed with integration for the LIVE Adyen environment

 ## Documentation